 Benefits of Diagnostic Mammography

 A diagnostic mammography offers the advantage of detecting breast cancer in its earliest, most treatable stages.
-Early detection can improve your prognosis, leading to less invasive treatments if the cancer is found early.
+Early detection can improve your prognosis, leading to less invasive treatments if your clinician detects cancer early.

 In addition, diagnostic mammography eliminates any doubts about ambiguous changes observed with regular screening mammograms, which helps maintain peace of mind for both you and your doctor.